Last Updated on January 19, 2022 by Obaro Alidou K.

 FastComet vs. Bluehost: Domain Name Renewal Cost Comparison

 #10.
 Web Hosting Panel & Transparency

 BlueHost doesn’t offer the traditional cPanel.
 So if you are a fan of cPanel, the most popular and easiest to use web hosting control panel, then you better go for FastComet.

-When it comes to transparency, FastComet is clear as crystal about traffic and bandwidth allocation.
+When it comes to transparency, FastComet is as clear as crystal about traffic and bandwidth allocation.
 The entry-level plan (FastCloud) can handle up to 25K visits/month, 50K for FastCloud Plus, and 100K visits/month for FastCloud Extra.
 You know exactly what is behind each plan; No surprise, No gimmicks.
-Plus they offer up to 10x more file limits (more on that below) than BlueHost so that you have room for growth.
+Plus they offer up to 10x more file limits (more on that below) than BlueHost so you have room for growth.